3.1. To Score a Point - Roundnet is played using rally scoring; points can be won by the serving or receiving team. A team scores a point when:

 3.7.
 Deciding Serve/Receive

 3.7.1.
-One game – Before the game, a player from each team plays one game of Rock, Paper, Scissors.
-The winner gets to choose serve/receive or side.
+One game – The winner of a coin flip or one game of Rock, Paper, Scissors (determined by the TD) gets to choose serve/receive or starting positions.

 3.7.2.
-Two game matches – In bracket play, the team with the higher seed gets to choose serve/receive, side, or defer in game one.
-If the higher seed defers their choice, the lower seed gets to choose serve/receive or side in game one.
-The choice of serve/receive or side will switch in the second game.
+Two game matches – In bracket play, the team with the higher seed gets to choose serve/receive, starting positions, or defer in game one.
+If the higher seed defers their choice, the lower seed gets to choose serve/receive or starting positions in game one.
+The choice of serve/receive or starting positions will switch in the second game.

 3.7.3.
-Three-game matches – If the match goes to a third game, a player from each team plays one game of Rock, Paper, Scissors and the winner is awarded the choice of serve/receive or side in the third game.
+Three-game matches – If the match goes to a third game, there will be a coin flip or one game of Rock, Paper, Scissors and the winner is awarded the choice of serve/receive or starting positions in the third game.

 3.8.1.
 The four players start set up in four positions around the set, 90 degrees apart.
 Teammates are located next to each other.
 All players must start with their entire body at least 6 feet from the set.